acend/openshift-operations-training/content/en/docs/02/02_infra-components.md

 When node selectors and labels represent an allowlist of nodes, taints and tolerations can be used to disallow pods from being deployed to specific nodes.
 This is the exact situation we are in right now.
 Our new infrastructure nodes have the infra and the worker label, but we want to make sure that only infra components can be deployed on them.
+Which means we are going to use a combination of the two variants:

+* Use node selectors to move the infra components onto the infra nodes
+* Use taints to prevent other pods from being deployed onto the infra nodes

 ## Task {{% param sectionnumber %}}.1: Taints

 The first step we need to take is taint the new infra nodes.
+Nodes that have taints on them effectively tell the scheduler to only deploy pods onto them if they comply with the corresponding toleration.

 A taint consists of a key, value, and effect and is expressed as `key=value:effect`; the value is optional.
 As an effect we can choose from `NoSchedule`, `PreferNoSchedule` or `NoExecute`.